Get started with Gomboc Community Edition

 Introduction

-This guide will help you quickly get started with Gomboc Community Edition to fix IaC issues directly in your favorite development workflows.
+This guide will help you quickly get started with Gomboc Community Edition to fix your code issues directly within your favorite development workflows.

 Before you start, make sure you have: